-One of the surefire ways to go up the career ladder is through getting certified in certain fields.
-If you are a computer guy working in any area like computer security, systems administration or in the server environment, there are a lot of certifications out there to showcase your expertise.
-In this article, we tell you the top 5 most sought after CompTIA certifications that will make you a great asset to any company.
+One of the most reliable ways of quickly climbing up the career ladder is through getting certified in the right fields.
+If you are currently working in the IT industry and focusing on areas such as computer security, systems administration, or the server environment, there are a lot of certifications, particularly CompTIA courses, out there to help you better showcase your expertise.

-Introduced way back in 1993, CompTIA A+ certification is not only widely respected but it is also seen by many as the beginning course for any career.
-This certification course is basically an illustration that a person has computer technician competency.
-The certification encompasses several operating systems like Microsoft, Apple, Novell, and IBM among others and it also covers many technologies.
+Introduced way back in 1993, CompTIA A+ certification is not only a widely respected certification but is also seen by many as the beginning course for any solid IT career.
+This certification course is basically an indication that a person has computer technician competency.
+This top CompTIA certification encompasses several operating systems like Microsoft, Apple, Novell, and IBM among others and it also covers many technologies.

-The certification is regarded by many employers as the industry standard for the computer support technicians.
-Having the certification simply shows competency as a computer expert.
-Not only is it internationally accepted and vendor neutral but it also proves that the holder is competent in areas like preventive maintenance, installation, security, troubleshooting and networking in a range of operating systems and technologies.
+Many employers regard this certification as the industry standard for computer support technicians, since having the certification shows basic competency as a computer expert.
+Not only is it internationally accepted and vendor-neutral, but it also proves that the holder is competent in areas like preventive maintenance, installation, security, troubleshooting, and networking in a range of operating systems and technologies.

 Here is a video that takes you through Introduction to CompTIA A+:

-CASP, or CompTIA Advanced Security Practitioner, is one of the most sought after certifications and many IT professionals will always aspire to have it.
-It is a security certification that basically covers the areas below:
+CASP, or CompTIA Advanced Security Practitioner, is one of the most sought-after certifications and many IT professionals aspire to have it in their toolbox.
+It covers the following security certification areas:

 - Managing risk and forecasting